 Brian's future will depend on his being able to remain optimistic and put his best foot forward.
 The following are two states of mind:

-challenge (n.) -- a difficulty that tests strength, skill, or ability, especially in a way that is interesting
+challenge (N) – a difficulty that tests strength, skill, or ability, especially in an interesting way

-defeat (n.) – a difficulty that results in loss; being overcome
+defeat (N) – a difficulty that results in loss or failure; being overcome

-marketing (n.) – promoting a business, advertising, and selling, and so on.
+marketing (N) – promoting a business, advertising, and selling

 no ifs, ands, or buts (expression) – do not make excuses